Summary: this page describes how to configure the Console for SAML authentication in 1.x.

 Step 2 - Key pair generation

-A public/private key pair must be generated on the AIP Console host server in a dedicated keystore to allow encrypted communication with the Active Directory Federation Server (ADFS).
+A public/private key pair must be generated on the Console host server in a dedicated keystore to allow encrypted communication with the backend identity provider.
 This keystore should be specific to the SAML configuration.
-To do so, you need to use the keytool command line utility (provided with the JDK - see https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html for more information) on the AIP Console host server.
-For example:
+To do so, you need to use the keytool command line utility provided with the JRE on the Console host server.

-This configures a password that is used to protect the private key of the generated key pair.
+This option configures a password that is used to protect the key pair within the KeyStore.
 The value must be at least 6 characters.

 Step 3 - Activate and configure SAML authentication mode

-Activation and configuration of SAML authentication mode is governed by the aipConsole.properties configuration file within the AIP Console installation data.
-The configuration can be completed either during the installation of the AIP Console, or post installation:
+Activation and configuration of SAML authentication mode is governed by the aipConsole.properties configuration file within the Console installation data.
+The configuration can be completed either during the installation of Console, or post installation:

 |Post installation using aipConsole.properties|